 With All the Different Types of Franchise Ownership, Where Do You Start?

 There are different types of franchise business ownership to suit just about anyone.
-But with literally thousands of franchising opportunities to choose from, how do you pick?
+But with literally thousands of franchise organizations to choose from, how do you pick?
 There are several aspects of your life that have to be considered before you buy a franchise.

 Do you want to own a franchise business full-time or part-time?
 Do you want to own one unit or several?
 How much of your money and energy are you willing to spend on the franchise?
 Whether you are a corporate type looking to leave the 9-5 grind or a single mother turning a side hustle into a business, owning a franchise business is a viable option for many.

-There are different types of franchise ownership depending on the number of units you want to buy:
+There are different franchise ownership types depending on the number of units you want to buy:

 Single-Unit Franchise Ownership

-This type of franchise ownership is especially common for newbies to the franchising industry.
+This franchise ownership type is especially common for novices to franchising.
 With only one unit, the franchise owner will gain a lot of experience by being heavily involved in the operation of the franchise business.
 You can build the franchise business from scratch or buy an existing franchise unit.
 Buying an existing franchise location can save you on startup costs and construction time.
 In addition to lowering the franchise cost, a study from the Palm Beach Atlantic University’s Rinker School of Business shows that franchise resale prices are higher when compared to non-franchise resales.
 That’s important to keep in mind when you consider an exit strategy.

 Multi-Unit Franchise Ownership